amy-tabb/basic-camera-calibration/README.md

 # basic-camera-calibration

-This is basic camera calibration using a chessboard, OpenCV 4.0, C++.
+This is basic camera calibration using a chessboard, OpenCV >= 4.0, C++.

 Author: Amy Tabb.

+28 November 2018
-28 November 2018, an 2 December 2018.
+- 2 December 2018.
+- March 2020

-Major update early March, 2020.
+Major update throughout March, 2020.
+Updates are planned throughout 2020.

-This repository is a companion to a webinar on camera calibration presented on [Plantae](https://plantae.org/), however viewing the webinar is not necessary to use and understand this code.
-This code is a cleaned-up version of the camera calibration portion of another repository of mine, for [robot-world, hand-eye calibration](https://github.com/amy-tabb/RWHEC-Tabb-AhmadYousef).
+This repository was orginally a companion to a webinar on camera calibration presented on [Plantae](https://plantae.org/), however viewing the webinar is not necessary to use and understand this code.
+Originally, this code was a cleaned-up version of the camera calibration portion of another repository of mine, for [robot-world, hand-eye calibration](https://github.com/amy-tabb/RWHEC-Tabb-AhmadYousef), bit now is a different codebase altogether.

 Roadmap
 - [What it does](#what-it-does-single-camera-chessboard-calibration)